 There is one caveat.
 Water on its own is a diuretic.
 Yes, this is in all the science books and research shows this to be true.
 However, those promoting the hydration craze fail to point out this important fact.

 Coffee and teas are only slightly more dehydrating than plain water.
-Remember, the pundits say all water helps do is hydrate.
-Yet some fluids, such as water, actually dehydrate us more than others (juices that have natural salts or minerals).
+Remember, the pundits say all water can do to help us is to hydrate.
+Yet some fluids, such as water, actually dehydrate us more than others (juices that have natural salts or minerals less so).

 Thus it is necessary to have the electrolyte of salt to help the body to absorb the water.
 Not just any salt.
 Only unprocessed sea salt or naturally occurring salt such as is mined.
 These provide the electrolytes and the minerals we need to sustain life and properly hydrate our bodies.

 This debate is far from over.
-We will have more on water to cure diseases in future days.
+We will continuously provide more info on salt and water to cure diseases in future days.